Quentin-w/Machine-Learning-coursera-master/README.md

 # Standford University Machine Learning program by Andrew NG

 Please find in this repo a detail of my personal training taking the Machine Learning program by Andrew NG @Stanford University.

-This course provides a broad introduction to machine learning, datamining, and statistical pattern recognition including:
+This course provides a broad introduction to machine learning, datamining, and statistical pattern recognition.
+The programming assignement are done in Matlab and includes :

 ##  Supervised learning